-Either you or the instructor may appeal to the Office of Academic Program Management.
+Either you or the instructor may appeal to the Office of Undergraduate Academic Affairs.
 All parties must abide by the decision of that office.

 For further information about UH policy on religious holy days, please see: the Undergraduate Studies Catalog.